guildai/guildai/guild/tests/utils.md

     >>> shorten("foo", max_len=0)
     'foo'

-If a shortened path is longer than the original path, the original path is returned unmodified.
+If a shortened path is not actually shorter than the original path, the original path is returned unmodified.

     >>> shorten("/a/b", max_len=0)
     '/a/b'